 The General Fund pays for daily operating expenditures.
-The Board adopted a budget for the General Fund on September 3, 2020.
-The budget included revenues of \$120,565 offset by expenditures of \$132,230.
-When comparing actual to budget, the District had a positive variance of \$113,283.
+The Board adopted a budget for the General Fund on September 2, 2021 and amended the budget on July 7, 2022.
+The amended budget included revenues of \$372,824 as compared to expenditures of \$368,080.
+When comparing actual results to the amended budget, the District had a negative variance of \$15,145.
 More detailed information about the District's budgetary comparison is presented in the Required Supplementary Information.